hthuwal/iitd-placements-experience/Uber/Readme.md

 #### Takeaway

 - Always find the solution/approach to the problems that you weren't able to solve during a test.
-- If I had learned how to solve the nutanix Question, I might have been able to atleast attempt the third Question. :disappointed:
+- If I had learned how to solve the Nutanix Question, I might have been able to at least attempt the third Question. :disappointed: